 1. Not understanding the difference between the 5 basic types of life insurances

-There are 5 flavors of life insurance most commonly found today:
+There are 5 flavours of life insurance most commonly found today:

 - Whole Life Participating Plan (aka Endowment Plans)

 - Whole Life Non-Participating Plan

 - Term Life Plan